hernandoabella/programs/python-programs.md

 start_number = int(input("Enter the starting number of the interval: "))  # e.g. 10
 end_number = int(input("Enter the ending number of the interval: "))      # e.g. 20

-# Check if inputs are valid integers and the startNumber is less than the endNumber
+# Check if the inputs are valid integers and the startNumber is less than the endNumber
 if (
     isinstance(start_number, int)
     and isinstance(end_number, int)